inpe-cdsr/catalog/quick-start.md

 #### Environment variables basic settings

-Open `nginx.env` file and set a host name and port that Nginx will use to serve all the applications publicly.
-These settings need to be edited on another files as well, such as `frontend.env` and `inpe_stac.env`, by updating the URLs according to domain and port you chose, in other words, you must replace `localhost:8089` by your configuration or leave these ones if you are running locally.
+Open `nginx.env` file and set a host name that Nginx will use to serve all the applications publicly.
+Port you should leave the default value, but if you would like to change it, you must change the binding port on `inpe_cdsr_nginx` service inside `docker-compose.*.yml` files.

+The settings you chose to `nginx.env` file, you must add them to `frontend.env` and `inpe_stac.env` files as well, by updating the URLs according to domain and port you chose previously, in other words, you must replace `localhost:8089` by the settings inside `nginx.env` file.
+You can leave the default values to the `nginx.env`, `frontend.env` and `inpe_stac.env` files if you are running locally.

 `docker-compose.*.yml` files expect your TIFF files are mounted in `/data/TIFF` folder, ergo you must mount them in this folder.
 Satellites folders are expected to be inside that folder.
 For example: you have TIFF files related to CBERS-4 and Landsat 5 satellites, then their folders must be mounted in `/data/TIFF/CBERS4` and `/data/TIFF/LANDSAT5` folders respectively.
 All subfolders inside `/data/TIFF` folder are considered satellites folders.